-- Activate power management settings on your computer and monitor (learn how to at www.energystar.gov and search “power management”).
+- Activate power management settings on your computer and monitor. (www.energystar.gov and search “power management”)

-- Switch your 12 most frequently used light bulbs to LEDs.
+- Switch your 15 most frequently used light bulbs to LEDs

-- Purchase EnergySTAR® qualified holiday light strings which can save 90% or more energy over traditional lights.
+- Purchase EnergySTAR® qualified holiday light strings.
+Can save 90% or more energy over traditional lights.

-- Seal gaps with caulk, weather stripping, and foam around windows, vents, doors, and areas where electrical and plumbing penetrate walls, and install foam gaskets behind electrical outlets and wall switch covers.
+- Seal gaps with caulk, weather stripping, and foam around windows, vents, doors, and areas where electrical and plumbing penetrate walls.
+Install foam gaskets behind electrical outlets and wall switch covers.